-Low Impact BES Cyber System Electronic Access Point (LEAP) - is the interface on a Cyber Asset that allows and controls the LERC.
-Examples include, but are not limited to, the internal (facing the low impact BES Cyber Systems) interface on a firewall, the internal interface on a router that has implemented an access control list (ACL), or an internal interface on a unidirectional gateway that physically enforces outbound-only data flows.
+When identifying a LEAP, Responsible Entities are provided flexibility in the selection of the interface on a Cyber Asset that allows and controls the LERC.
+Examples include, but are not limited to, the internal (facing the low impact BES Cyber Systems) interface on an external or host-baseda firewall, the internal interface on a router that has implemented an access control list (ACL), or an internal interface on a unidirectional gateway that physically enforces outbound-only data flows other security device.
 LEAP are not to be considered EACMS or meet EACMS specific requirements (as utilized for the Electronic Security Perimeter protecting high and medium impact BES Cyber Systems).
 However they are required, as per element 2 of the cyber security plan elements, to have physical security controls.
-The location of the LEAP is not prescriptive and does not have to reside at the BES asset containing low impact BES Cyber Systems.
-This flexibility is included so that the standard does not require a unique LEAP per BES asset.
+The entity also has flexibility with respect to the location of the LEAP.
+LEAPs are not required is not prescriptive and does not have to reside at the BES asset containing the low impact BES Cyber Systems.
+Furthermore, the entity is not required to establish.
+This flexibility is included so that the standard does not nor require a unique physical LEAP per BES asset.
 Responsible Entities can have a single LEAP that controls the LERC from more than one BES asset containing low impact BES Cyber Systems.
-However the LERC between assets "behind" the LEAP and another asset containing a low impact BES Cyber

-System must also pass through the single LEAP.
-Locating the LEAP at an external location with multiple BES assets containing low impact BES Cyber Systems "behind" it should not allow unfettered access from one BES asset to all other BES assets sharing the LEAP.
+Responsible Entities can have a single Cyber Asset containing multiple LEAPs that controls the LERC for more than one asset containing low impact BES Cyber Systems.
+However the LERC between assets "behind" the LEAP and another asset containing a low impact BES Cyber System must also pass through the single LEAP.
+Locating the LEAP-Cyber Asset with multiple LEAPs at an external location with multiple BES-assets containing low impact BES Cyber Systems "behind" it, however, should not allow unfettered uncontrolled access from one BES asset to all other BES assets sharing the LEAP.
 It is also not the intent of the SDT where low impact BES Cyber Systems do not have any LERC that additional connectivity be established nor that a LEAP be established.